 - The reaction time of an elderly person is much slower than it once was.
 They may not realize the water is too hot until it is too late.

-- An elderly person getting put into a bathtub that is much too hot for them.
+- An elderly person being put into a bathtub that is much too hot for them.

 - An elderly person showering by themselves could fall.
 They might not be able to turn the water to a cooler temperature due to injuries sustained during their fall.